-The proverbial expression was clearly meant as an incentive to the lazy.
+This proverbial expression was obviously meant as an incentive to the lazy.
 It's especially gratifying that 'a stitch in time saves nine' is an anagram for 'this is meant as incentive'!

 The Anglo Saxon work ethic is being called on here.
 Many English proverbs encourage immediate effort as superior to putting things off until later; for example, 'one year's seeds, seven year's weeds', 'procrastination is the thief of time' and 'the early bird catches the worm'.

 The 'stitch in time' notion has been current in English for a very long time and is first recorded in Thomas Fuller's Gnomologia, Adagies and Proverbs, Wise Sentences and Witty Sayings, Ancient and Modern, Foreign and British, 1732:

 "A Stitch in Time May save nine."